Baby Doe Tabor: The Matchless mine

-Silver Dollar also left Leadville soon after she had turned to drink and had become sexually precocious.
+Silver Dollar also left Leadville soon after she had turned to drink, and had become sexually promiscuous.
 Worried, Baby Doe was happy to send her away to Denver.
 There, Silver Dollar wrote for the Denver Times, sending part of her earnings to her mother on a weekly basis.
 She then attempted to become a novelist, while at the same time gaining a bad reputation in Denver for her drunken antics.
 Perhaps to escape Colorado, she moved to Chicago, where again she tried her hand at writing.
 Eventually, after working as a dancer under various names, she became the mistress of a Chicago gangster.
 In 1925, Silver Dollar was found scalded to death under suspicious circumstances in her Chicago boarding house, where she had been living under the name "Ruth Norman".
 For the rest of her life, Baby Doe refused to believe the woman found as Ruth Norman had been her daughter, stating, "I did not see the body they said was my little girl."

 Alone in the cabin outside Leadville, Baby Doe turned to religion.
 She considered her life of great wealth a period of vanity and created penances for herself.
 During the bitterly frigid Colorado high-country winters, she wound burlap sacks around her legs.
 With no money, she ate very little, living on stale bread and suet, and refused to accept charity.
 Baby Doe lived like this for 35 years.
 During these years, she wrote incessantly.
-In diaries, letters, and scraps that she called "Dreams and Visions", consisting of about 2000 fragments later found bundled in piles of paper in her cabin, she wrote entries such as: "Nov.
+In diaries, letters, and scraps that she called "Dreams and Visions", consisting of about 2,000 fragments later found bundled in piles of paper in her cabin, she wrote entries such as: "Nov.
 26—1918 Papa Tabor's Birthday I owe my room rent & am in need of food and only enough bread for tonight & breakfast .... my shoes and stockings only 1 pair are in rags."
 An eyewitness described her in 1927 as dressed "in corduroy trousers, mining boots, and a torn soiled blouse .... [with] a blue bandana tied around her head", and went on to say that "her eyes were very far apart and a gorgeous blue".

 She wandered the streets of Leadville, rags on her feet, wearing a cross, and came to be known as a madwoman.
 Some who had been acquainted with her earlier thought she deserved to suffer for having broken up the marriage between Horace and Augusta and believed that she had been the cause of his ruin.
-At that time, Leadville had lost much of its boomtown population and was becoming a ghost-town.
+At that time, Leadville had lost much of its boomtown population and was becoming a ghost town.
 She often walked the empty streets at night, dressed in a mixture of women's and men's clothing, wearing trousers and mining boots.
 She protected the mine from strangers with a shotgun and "she became a sad spectre of Baby Doe to old-timers; a spectacle to the young."